Constellation-Labs/documentation-hub/validate/quick-start/online-quickstart.md

 After your node finishes connection steps to join the layer0 Hypergraph, you will see your Node attempt to connect to the layer1 profile and fail.  **This is expected, and can be ignored**.
 :::

-A new Node must go through the process of obtaining the entire [snapshot chain](/metagraphs/concepts/snapshots) from the cluster.
+A new node must go through the process of obtaining the entire [snapshot chain](/metagraphs/concepts/snapshots) from the cluster.
 Layer1 is not allowed on the cluster until the layer0 cluster has its entire chain.

-During this stage, your Node will transition into `SessionStarted` and then transition again to `DownloadInProgress` state.
+During this stage, your node will transition into `SessionStarted` and then transition again to `DownloadInProgress` state.

 <p style={{fontSize:".7em"}}>There are other states that the node may transition into; however, these two states are the most obvious to see.</p>